infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

-# telemetry-framework/rhv
+# Infrastructure Installation

-Automation for installation of telemetry framework on RHV.
-Purpose of this repository is to provide documentation and automation for:
+Installation of the infrastructure per this document is optional.
+The only requirement for installation of telemetry framework is an OpenShift v3.11 installation with the service catalog and Ansible Service Broker enabled and configured.

+Infrastructure areas covered include:

 * installing a RHV engine
 * setting up a virtual machine host server
-* importing a RHEL 7.5 template
+* importing a RHEL 7.6 template
-* instantiating RHEL 7.5 virtual machines
+* instantiating RHEL 7.6 virtual machines

 Currently the documentation below covers installation of a single VM hosting the RHV engine which uses the same node for the installation of managed VMs via the RHV engine.
 Ultimately this will be expanded to multiple nodes, with the entire system being automated via Ansible.

 As this is in the proof-of-concept stage, we're leveraging a single node with some manual configuration via the web interface, but that will eventually be converted to automation using the `oVirt.infra` role.

 # Prerequisites

-You'll need Ansible 2.6 or later along with a host machine already running RHEL 7.5.
+You'll need Ansible 2.7 or later along with a host machine already running RHEL 7.6.
 These instructions are generally applicable to oVirt as well but some modification of configuration will be required.
 Installing on top of CentOS for oVirt is not in scope, but easily done with some extra effort.

 You'll also need a bastion host (your laptop, or another place to run the Ansible playbooks against your host server).